 1.3 For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is Vets One Group Limited, Home Farm Barns, Downham Road, Crimplesham, Norfolk, PE33 9DU.

 2.1 We may collect and process the following data about you:

 2.1.1 Information you give us:

 184.108.40.206 You may give us information about you by filling in forms on our site https://www.vets-one.co.uk/ (“our site”) or by corresponding with us by phone, e-mail or otherwise.
-This includes information you may provide us when you register to use our site, subscribe to our services, search our site, participate in any discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.
+You may also give information to us via use of our online APPs available in both the Apple App Store and the Android Play Store as well in the process of using the Alexa Home Assistant.
+This includes information you may provide us when you register to use our site, subscribe to our services, search our site, participate in any discussion boards or other social media functions on our site, enter a competition, promotion or survey, when you add personal details into a registration form on any of our platforms and when you report a problem with our site.
 The information you give us may include your name, address, e-mail address, phone number, Internet protocol (IP) address, insurance details and information, financial and credit card information, personal description and photograph (as the case may be).